 The next illustration was done for Military Officer Magazine.
 It was done as a spot illustration for an article that talks about the sale of used stocks and how it is comparable to selling used cars.

-Warren Buffet selling a used vehicle, but then needed to redraw it and make the concept a bit clearer for the readers and show used stocks instead.
+My original submission depicted Warren Buffet selling a used vehicle, but then needed to redraw it and make the concept a bit clearer for the readers and show used stocks instead.

-provided by the client: Attitude has a huge influence over our decision-making.
+Here is the brief write up that I worked with provided by the client: Attitude has a huge influence over our decision-making.
 Whether we are trusting or dubious, optimistic, or pessimistic determines the matters we judge to be important in the process.
 A good example is buying a car.
 We have different attitudes when considering a new car than we do when looking at used cars.
 With new cars we are distracted by the, well, newness — the shiny and fresh intrigue of that new car smell.
 With used cars we notice the scratches, road dings, and that funny odor from the air conditioner.With used cars, we wonder why the owner wants to sell.
 Is he hiding something that is wrong with the car?
 We are, in a word, skeptical.

 Buying a stock is very much like buying a used car.
 In virtually all cases (except for initial public offerings) the stock you buy is being sold by someone else.
 You are buying a used stock.